wpmetabox/docsv2/docs/extensions/meta-box-geolocation.md

     'id' => 'city_br',
     'name' => 'City - Branch',
     'binding' => 'locality',
+    // highlight-next-line
-    'address_field' => 'address_br', // THIS
+    'address_field' => 'address_br',
 ],
 ```

 ## Two-way data binding

-If you have a map field, then whenever you *change an address or manually change the value of latitude and longitue fields, the pin on the map will change* according to the new location.
+If you have a map field, then whenever you *change an address or manually change the value of latitude and longitude fields, the pin on the map will change* according to the new location.

 And whenever you *change the pin location, the latitude and longitude will change* (if you have these fields).